Planning the Peaks of the Balkans Trek: What to Know Before You Go

 How do you want to hike?

-The Independent Path: If you’re comfortable planning your own logistics and want the freedom to move at your pace, the €50 Trail Pack gives you the verified GPX files, border permit steps, and accommodation contacts to plan without guesswork.
+The Independent Path: If you're comfortable managing your own logistics and want full flexibility, the €50 Trail Pack gives you verified GPX files, border permit steps, and accommodation contacts to plan without guesswork.

-The Guided Path: If you’d rather have someone handle weather calls, border admin, and route decisions so you can just focus on the hiking, a Guided Tour is the straightforward option.
+The Guided Path: If you'd rather have someone handle weather calls, border admin, and route decisions so you can focus on the hiking, a guided tour is the straightforward option.

 What You’ll Need - Overview